When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - From far away, a cream point Raggy may look like a solid white or cream cat.
 Closer up, one will see they are a range of colors and have very muted tones of yellow, beige, and orange in their silken coats.

 - A Van patterned Raggy has darker ears and tails with lighter base coats.

 - Bicolor floppy cats have darker faces with an inverted V marking and lighter-colored ears and tails.

-- A Tortoiseshell Raggy or Tortie, has mottled dark markings of red, brown, orange to black.
+- A Tortoiseshell Raggy, or Tortie, has mottled dark markings of red, brown, orange, and black.
 These kitties have a true one-of-a-kind look.
-Most will be female as the color markers for orange and black are carried by the X chromosome.
+Most will be female, as the color markers for orange and black are carried by the X chromosome.